cbodonnell/net/README.md

 Server-side component dials to the relay and receives a response that is then dialed to the server application.
 It sends responses from the server to the relay when dialing for the next message.

+## TODO:

+In no particular order:
+* Registration for TCP
+* Fallback to relay for UDP if punchthrough fails
+* Encryption for UDP
+* Authentication and Authorization mechanism